Let’s have the next four chapters of the “Jerusalem Vita” of John Damascene. John is still a child living in Damascus under Arab rule.

 5. John’s parents were religious.

-His grandparents were religious people, who alone preserved the fragrance of piety and the fragrance of the knowledge of Christ in the midst of thorns.
+His grandparents were religious people, who alone preserved the fragrance of piety and the sweetness of the knowledge of Christ in the midst of thorns.
 For they alone preserved the name of Christian, as a bright inheritance that could not be taken away, not faltering in the orthodox faith after the descendants of Hagar captured the city.
 As a result their principles made them notable among the impious, as even their opponents revered this; or rather, in the same way as God glorified Daniel among the Assyrians, because of the piety that he showed, and Joseph in Egypt, appointing captives as overseers and rulers among foreigners and enemies, so in this way also he appointed John’s grandparents as overseers over business affairs among the Saracens, and so here the pious captives ruled over the impious ones who captured them.

 O, the wondrous and great works of God, and marvellous and extraordinary deeds!”
 Nothing is higher than virtue, nothing more honourable or exalted than piety.
 For like a banner raised on a hill, or rather like a lamp in the night, or a seed in Israel, or a spark in the ashes, so too was the family of John left in Damascus, to bring forth this bright torch, which would shine out to every corner (of the world).
 Such were the forbearers of the man whom we are praising.